Danciger, Texas

 Danciger is an unincorporated community in Brazoria County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 357 in 2000.
 It is located within the Greater Houston metropolitan area.

 History

 Danciger was founded when the local oil and refining company opened the Pledger Dome gas field in 1933.
 A post office was established at Danciger in 1934.
-It had two businesses in 1939 with a population of 150 residents.
-It jumped to 314 from 1974 through 1990.
-It still had two businesses in 1978, with two more opening in the early 1990s.
-Its population grew to 357 in 2000 and returned to only two businesses.
+It had two businesses in 1939, with a population of 150 residents.
+The population jumped to 314 from 1974 through 1990.
+Danciger still had two businesses in 1978, with two more opening in the early 1990s.
+Its population grew to 357 in 2000, while returning to only two businesses.

 Geography

 Danciger is located on Farm to Market Road 1301 near Dance Bayou and the Matagorda County line, 10 mi west of West Columbia, 25 mi west of Angleton, 24 mi southeast of Wharton, and 24 mi northeast of Bay City in extreme west central Brazoria County.